Canon 19 Of Ordination to the Diaconate

 5) Liturgics: The principles and history of Christian worship;

 the contents of the Book of Common Prayer;

 6) Practical Theology;

-a) The use of the Book of Common Prayer, the administration of the Sacraments, and the conduct of public worship;7) He must also offer one of the following elective subjects:
+a) The use of the Book of Common Prayer, the administration of the Sacraments, and the conduct of public worship;

 b) Homiletics: Principles of sermon composition and delivery.